IT-Skills-Exchange/algorithms-structures-patterns/data-structures/doc/double-linked-list.md

 ## Operations and time complexity

-Insert at head, Insert at tail, Delete from head, Delete from tail: O(1) Insert between nodes, Remove between nodes: O(1) time complexity, but have to find a node first, so it's actually O(n)
+Insert at head, Insert at tail, Delete from head, Delete from tail: O(1) <br>
+Insert between nodes, Remove between nodes: O(1) time complexity, but have to find a node first, so it's actually O(n)

 Let's create a simple employee model: